aboutcircles/circles-docs/docs/querying-circles-profiles-and-data/utilising-circlesquery-class.md

 ---
 description: >-
-  The CirclesQuery class allows you to execute custom queries against the Circles RPC api.
+  The CirclesQuery class allows you to execute custom queries against the Circles RPC API.
 icon: diagram-previous
 ---

-# Utilising CirclesQuery Class
+# Using the CirclesQuery Class

-The previously shown `CirclesData` class returns `CirclesQuery<T>` objects for all paged query results.
-You can execute custom queries against all tables in the Circles index and filter with them.
+The `CirclesData` class (typically accessed via `sdk.data`) returns `CirclesQuery<T>` objects for paged query results.
+This allows you to execute custom queries against the indexed tables provided by the Circles RPC API and apply filters.

-### Write a query
+### 1. Write a Query Definition

-First you'll need to define a query.
-The basic structure of a query is the same as for a basic SQL select.
-It has the following fields:
+First, define your query using the `PagedQueryParams` structure, similar to a basic SQL SELECT statement.
+Key fields include:

-* `namespace`: Used to distinguish between tables and views as well and to tell the tables of the two Circles version apart from each other.
+*   `namespace`: Distinguishes between tables/views and different Circles versions (e.g., `V_Crc` for V2).
-* `table`: The name of the table you want to query.
+*   `table`: The name of the table to query (e.g., `Avatars`).
-* `columns`: A list of column names you want to select.
+*   `columns`: An array of column names to select.
-* `filter`: A list of filter conditions that must be met.
+*   `filter`: An array of filter conditions.
-* `sortOrder`: Can be 'asc' or 'desc'.
+*   `sortOrder`: `'ASC'` or `'DESC'`.
-* `limit`: How many rows to return (max: 1000).
+*   `limit`: Maximum rows per page (up to 1000).

 {% hint style="info" %}
-Check out the documentation of the [`circles_query`rpc method](https://github.com/aboutcircles/circles-nethermind-plugin/tree/dev?tab=readme-ov-file#circles-nethermind-plug-in) for a list of tables.
+Refer to the [`circles_query` RPC method documentation](https://github.com/aboutcircles/circles-nethermind-plugin/tree/dev?tab=readme-ov-file#circles_query) for a list of available tables and detailed filter options.
 {% endhint %}

-Here is a query that reads all avatars with type `group`.
-Other avatar types you can try are `human` and `organization`.
+Here is an example query that reads all avatars of type `group`.
+You can also filter for `human` or `organization`.

 ```typescript
 const queryDefinition: PagedQueryParams = {